 - A sturdy pot.
 I use my heavier pots for this.

 - unsalted butter – I prefer a grass-fed butter (like Kerrygold).

 - a jar with a lid I usually use 1 pound of butter (two 8 ounce bars of Kerrygold unsalted butter) at a time and need one jar.

-Here is the strainer and cheesecloth over the jar that I will pour the ghee over once done.
+Here are the strainer and cheesecloth over the jar that I will pour the ghee over once done.
 The strainer catches all the brown milk solid bits that are left at the bottom of the pan.
 You don’t want those in the ghee.

 Start off by placing your butter in your pan.
 The first time I made ghee, it burned and sputtered because the temperature was too high.
 When making ghee I have the stove burner temperature on low.
 I make sure the butter goes through several stages and this can take anywhere from 15-30 minutes.
 I stay in the kitchen, doing other things while it is cooking, so I can keep an eye on the progress.
 Then I have one jar of ghee which usually lasts a few months.

 The butter below has melted, but there is still a few more minutes of cooking time.

 In the below photo, the butter is getting a little darker, browner and same with the edges.
 There is residue at the bottom which will be caught in the strainer and some will be left at the bottom of the pan.
 I am satisfied that my Ghee is ready at this point.